SwissTPH/Research_IT_doc/sciCORE_quick_start.md

 ## Software & modules

-sciCORE provides a wide range of pre-built-in modules, so you usually don’t need to install software manually.
+SciCORE provides a wide range of pre-built-in modules, so you usually don’t need to install software manually.

 List available modules: